 The Flossmoor Sculpture Gardens were established in 1998 and the first of its kind in the Chicago area, designed by noted landscape architect Peter Lindsay Schaudt.
 Along with pieces located in Flossmoor’s village square, sculptures are also located on charming regional streets.

-The Art Garden of Palos Heights features outdoor sculptures, eco-friendly gardens and murals in a space that was once a ComEd transformer site.
+The Sculpture Collection in Palos Heights features outdoor sculptures, eco-friendly gardens and murals in a space that was once a ComEd transformer site.
 The destination can be reached via the Cal-Sag bike trail.

 Homewood has the largest collection of Richard Haas murals on the planet.
 The world-renowned painter specializing in large, hyper-realistic illustration murals began creating his collection of 15 pieces within the Village of Homewood in the 1980s.
 The technique, a style called Trompe-l’œil, meaning “deceive the eye” in French, creates a visual three-dimensional illusion.
 His colorful depictions of American life with local, regional and historic elements bring a creative and optimistic vibe to the community.